John Dickinson School: Athletics

 Dickinson is part of the Delaware Interscholastic Athletic Association and competes in Blue Hen Conference, Flight "B".

 Performing arts

 Dickinson has not had a marching or pep band since 2017.

 Theatre organ

 Dickinson's auditorium is home to a Kimball pipe organ said to be the fourth largest theatre organ in the world.
-The organ was moved from a theater in Philadelphia in 1969 and has more than 5,000 pipes, purportedly more than the organ at the Radio City Music Hall in New York City.
+The organ was moved from the Boyd Theater in Philadelphia in 1969 and has more than 5,000 pipes, purportedly more than the organ at the Radio City Music Hall in New York City.

 In addition to hosting concerts by virtuoso guest organists and instrumental ensembles, Dickinson's organ was featured on an album by organist Jelani Eddington in 2014.